Best Google Drive Alternatives (2026) — 6+ Options Compared

 Why Look for Google Drive Alternatives?

-- Cost: While Google Drive has a free tier, its paid plans starting at $1.99/mo (100 GB) can add up quickly for growing teams.
+While Google Drive has a free tier, paid plans starting at $1.99/mo (100 GB) can quickly become expensive as you add team members or need advanced features.

 📊 Quick Comparison Table